Main content start

 Test Scores

-Applicants may take the general GRE exams in the autumn prior to applying, or earlier.
+• GRE: Applicants may take the general GRE exam in the autumn prior to applying, or earlier.
 Per the statement above, all GREs are optional.
-There is also a TOEFL requirement for foreign applicants who have not studied in an English speaking country for at least two years leading to a BS or MS degree.

 Deadline